MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADFineGrainedPasswordPolicy.md

 -----------

-Create a new Fine Grained Password Policy object named 'DomainUsersPSO' and set the Precedence, ComplexityEnabled, Description, DisplayName, LockoutDuration, LockoutObservationWindw, and LockoutThreshold properties on the object.
+Create a new Fine Grained Password Policy object named 'DomainUsersPSO' and set the Precedence, ComplexityEnabled, Description, DisplayName, LockoutDuration, LockoutObservationWindow, and LockoutThreshold properties on the object.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```